noorus/chat-ng/README.md

 To install the server, navigate to the `server` directory and run `npm install`.
 Run the server using `./chat-ng.js` and pass appropriate arguments to define options.

 To install the client, drop everything under the `client` directory on a web server.
+Have SASS & Compass installed, and run `compass compile` to compile the SASS to CSS.

 ### License